Machine Learning of Vertical Fluxes by Unresolved Midlatitude Mesoscale Processes: Discussion and Conclusions

 \subsection{Conclusions}

 In conclusion, our results can be summarized as follows: \begin{itemize} \item Many features, including vertical profile information of the input variables, are needed for skillful prediction of mesoscale fluxes in midlatitudes. \item The performance of the ANN in a non-local mapping is moderate to good across all levels with finite variance in the troposphere. \item Zonal momentum flux is the most difficult subgrid flux to predict. \item Vertical velocity contributes substantially to the skill of the ML models, especially in local mappings.
-However, its inclusion in an online parameterization is not recommended because the coarse-grained vertical velocity is not representative of the vertical velocity from a low-resolution model. \item Level-to-level mappings perform only slightly better than the surrogate statistics unless vertical velocity is included as an input feature.
-A neighbor-to-level mapping leads to better performing ANNs than a level-to-level mapping. \item Near-surface divergence terms and the vertical profile of temperature are some of the most useful input features for the prediction of mesoscale fluxes with the ANN. \item The ANN is skillful even without the inclusion of moist variables (or vertical velocity).
+However, its inclusion in an online parameterization is not recommended because the coarse-grained vertical velocity is not representative of the vertical velocity from a low-resolution model.
+When excluding vertical velocity, the level-to-level mappings perform only slightly better than a level-wise climatological baseline.
+A neighbor-to-level mapping without vertical velocity achieves performance comparable to a level-to-level mapping that includes $\omega$. \item Near-surface divergence terms and the vertical profile of temperature are some of the most useful input features for the prediction of mesoscale fluxes with the ANN. \item The ANN is skillful even without the inclusion of moist variables (or vertical velocity).
 Therefore, a large amount of the mesoscale fluxes in midlatitudes could be explained by dry variables alone. \item Moisture variables have a strong non-local influence on subgrid fluxes, especially moisture and heat fluxes. \item Cold air out breaks are important: dry, cold anomalies and northerly wind near the surface lead to upward heat and moisture fluxes across the boundary layer.
 This relationship supports the idea CAOs might be crucial for explaining mesoscale fluxes caused by slantwise convection. \end{itemize}